 Medicare/Insurance Counseling volunteers are trained to assist clients at PCOA and selected community centers and social service locations in Pima County to identify the coverage that best meets their needs.
 Volunteers receive 30 hours of initial training, and the program is affiliated with the State of Arizona Health Insurance Counseling Program (SHIP).
+Medicare Counselor volunteers are recruited and onboarded from January 1st through June 30th of each year.
 For more details, please call 520-258-5062.

 Make independence a reality for homebound older adults!
 As a Senior Companion, you can provide socialization by sharing an activity, escorting someone to a medical appointment, shopping together, writing letters, sharing a meal, or allowing family caregivers to have some respite.
 Volunteers serve a minimum of 15 hours a week, must income qualify and pass a background check.
 An hourly stipend and expense reimbursement are available, in addition to the use of a computer tablet with LTE service and tablet training while in service.
 For more details, click here or call 520-305-3453.

 Personal Budgeting Assistance (PBA)

 PBA volunteers help prolong independent living in the community for older adults who have difficulty managing their financial affairs.
 They may for the first time suddenly be faced with handling the household finances, or now have a health condition that impedes their ability to read statements or write checks.
 Trained volunteers help older adults with their personal budget, writing checks, and organizing bills.
 Those who have been helped report improved peace of mind, stabilized finances, and being assisted with solving financial problems.
 For more details, please call 520-790-7573, ext.
 5098.